 Employee Safety and You

 TLM Forklift Safety Training: Materials, and Classes.
 Limit your Company’s Liability – Save Lives, Injuries and Employee “Downtime” – Reduce Damage to Your Plant, Equipment and Product!
-With the new OSHA regulations, lift truck safety is more than simple common sense, it’s simply the law.
+With the new OSHA regulations, forklift safety in Minnesota is more than simple common sense, it’s simply the law.

 This page allows you to review OSHA’s more popular information.
 Simply use your back button to return to this page if it does not open up in a new window.
-Then contact your TLM CSR representative for a comprehensive description of the options available to you and your company to insure you meet these strengthened and enforced mandates.
+Then contact your TLM CSR representative for a comprehensive description of the options for forklift safety training in Minnesota available to you and your company.
+It’s essential to meet these strengthened and enforced mandates, so take action now.

-For an excellent opportunity to get yourself or your team members up to speed on forklift safety.
-Please consider forklift training at your site on your equipment [contact us through the function on the left] or through our train the trainer courses.
+For an excellent opportunity to get yourself or your team members up to speed on forklift safety, please consider Toyota forklift safety training in Minnesota.
+This takes place at your site on your equipment or through our train the trainer courses.
 Control your safety training costs.
 Watch our training calendar.

 Forklift Safety for a Better Tomorrow